flynnkc/ociextirpater/deploy/README.md

-# Deploy OCIExtirpater Using OCI Resource Manager
+# Deploy OCIExtirpater

-## Steps
+## Using Oracle Resource Manager

 1. Click the "Deploy to Oracle Cloud" button and log into your tenancy.
 2. Select compartment to deploy OCIExtirpater resources (Oracle Autonomous Linux Instance, etc.) in.